 But what’s essential to Japanese furniture is its function.

-What’s interesting is that most outside world cultures have adopted the Japanese minimalist culture.
+Interestingly, most outside world cultures have adopted the Japanese minimalist culture.
 You will find most Japanese furniture in their homes.
 Others create things with aspects of Japanese furniture.

 vi.
 Neutral Colors